openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 ## Upgrade / Downgrade Strategy

-This feature should have no impact on upgrades.
+This feature should have no impact on upgrades for OVN-Kubernetes networking.
 BGP configuration may be configured or removed at any time and previous routing behavior within the OVN fabric should be restored.
-For limiting outage on upgrade of FRR-K8S, we may need to use BGP features like graceful restart.
+However, there is a significant impact on upgrades for MetalLB.
+MetalLB Operator is a day 2 add on.
+During upgrade the order is:

+1. API upgrades.
+2. Day 2 operators upgrade.
+3. CNO upgrades.

+During this upgrade any users of MetalLB will be impacted.
+As the new version of MetalLB rolls out, it is no longer in charge of running FRR or FRR-K8S.
+This is now CNO's responsibility.
+Therefore there could be a gap of time between 2 and 3 where MetalLB is no longer functioning.
+Note, today MetalLB upgrade is not without outage.
+There is no support pre-4.17 for BGP graceful restart, which means there is always an outage in the dataplane when MetalLB upgrades.
+However, in order to minimize the impact of the upgrade with the changes mentioned in this enhancement, modifications will be made to MetalLB.

+When MetalLB operator upgrades it will look for the current version of CNO.
+It will wait to rollout its new daemonset for MetalLB until CNO has upgraded to its 4.17 version.
+At this time it will start rolling out new versions of MetalLB that will not contain FRR.
+Meanwhile CNO will be launching FRR on all nodes at once.
+This minimizes the amount of downtime during the 4.16->4.17 upgrade.
+Post 4.17 upgrades will not have this problem and to limit additional outage, users should enable BGP graceful restart.

 ## Version Skew Strategy